Emrys-Merlin/diary/README.md

 (require 'diary)
 ```

 to your config file (probably `~/.emacs`).
 Additionally, I bind `create-diary-buffer-from-today` to some keyboard shortcut.
-For example you can
+For example you can add

 ```elisp
 (global-set-key (kbd "C-c C-ö") 'create-diary-buffer-from-today)